vitphire/DownOnSpot/README.md

 down_on_spot.exe (search_term | track_url | album_url | playlist_url | artist_url)
 ```

-On OS X, the `settings.json` file is created globally for the logged in user and is located in `~/.config/down_on_spot/settings.json`.
+On Mac OS, the `settings.json` file is created globally for the logged in user and is located in `~/.config/down_on_spot/settings.json`.

 Apart from your Spotify username and password, you will need to login in to the Spotify developer dashboard and [create a new private application](https://developer.spotify.com/dashboard/applications).
 Fill in the `client_id` and `client_secret` in your `settings.json` from your newly created app.
 All the other settings should be self-explanatory, conversion from Ogg to MP3 is disabled by default.

+> [!NOTE]
-> **Note**: If you're on a free Spotify account, remember to set down the quality to 160 ("Q320" -> "Q160").
+> If you're on a free Spotify account, remember to set down the quality to 160kbit/s at maximum ("Q320" -> "Q160").
 Otherwise, you'll get an "Audio Key Error" since the free account can't exceed 160kbit/s.

 ### Template variables